coder-mike/microvium/doc/native-host/memory-management.md

 When the host (C code) holds a reference to an object in Microvium, the GC needs to know not to free that object.
 The GC also needs to be able to move that object to a different memory location during compaction, without creating a dangling pointer in the host.
 This is achieved through the use of _handles_.

 A handle is a data structure owned by the host, which holds a value that the GC knows about.
-This is represented by the type `vm_Handle`.
+This is represented by the type `mvm_Handle`.

 Each handle is a node in a linked list of handles associated with a virtual machine.
 When the GC runs, it will traverse the linked list of handles and treat the value embedded in each handle as being reachable (the handle values form roots of the reachability graph).

-Handles are added to the linked list for a virtual machine by calling `vm_initializeHandle`, and must be removed again when no longer needed by calling `vm_releaseHandle`.
+Handles are added to the linked list for a virtual machine by calling `mvm_initializeHandle`, and must be removed again when no longer needed by calling `mvm_releaseHandle`.

 ## When to use a handle?